fullstackhero/dotnet-starter-kit/README.md

 ## What's fullstackhero's .NET Web API Boilerplate?

-fullstackhero's .NET Web API Boilerplate is a starting point for your next `.NET 7 Clean Architecture Project` that incorporates the most essential packages and features your projects will ever need including out of the box Multi-Tenancy support.
+fullstackhero's .NET Web API Boilerplate is a starting point for your next `.NET 7 Clean Architecture Project` that incorporates essential packages and features your projects, including things such as out of the box Multi-Tenancy support.
 This project can save well over `200+ hours` of development time for your team.

 > As the name suggests, this is an API / Server Boilerplate.
-You can find other Client Boilerplates that consume this API under `@fullstackhero` handle.
+You can find other Client Boilerplates that consume this API under the `@fullstackhero` handle on GitHub.
 > - Find `Blazor WebAssembly Boilerplate` here - https://github.com/fullstackhero/blazor-wasm-boilerplate